onzfonz/comp227/src/content/4/en/part4d.md

 })
 ```

-The helper function *getTokenFrom* isolates the token from the <i>authorization</i> header.
+The helper function `getTokenFrom` isolates the token from the ***authorization*** header.
-The validity of the token is checked with *jwt.verify*.
+The validity of the token is checked with `jwt.verify`.
 The method also decodes the token, or returns the Object which the token was based on.
-If there is no token passed, it will return the error <i>"jwt must be provided"</i>.
+If there is no token passed, it will return the error `"jwt must be provided"`.

 ```js
 const decodedToken = jwt.verify(token, process.env.SECRET)
 ```

-The object decoded from the token contains the <i>username</i> and <i>id</i> fields, which tell the server who made the request.
+The object decoded from the token contains the `username` and `id` fields, which tell the server who made the request.

-If the object decoded from the token does not contain the user's identity (*decodedToken.id* is undefined), error status code [401 unauthorized](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.2) is returned and the reason for the failure is explained in the response body.
+If the object decoded from the token does not contain the user's identity (`decodedToken.id` is undefined), error status code [401 unauthorized](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.2) is returned and the reason for the failure is explained in the response body.

 ```js
 if (!decodedToken.id) {